 From where we stand

 We think things need to change.
-SWVG supports the House of Lords’ proposed amendment to the Government’s 2016 Immigration Bill, to grant asylum seekers who’ve been waiting six months for a decision permission to work.
+SWVG supports a change to the law, to grant asylum seekers who’ve been waiting six months for a decision permission to work.
 This would:

 1. Give the thousands of asylum seekers waiting for a decision over six months a route out of poverty